 In hot (29 degrees Celsius) conditions, wearing wool sleepwear saw participants sleep significantly longer; reflecting faster sleep onset and waking up less frequently.

 Wool vs Cotton, we are so lucky to have access to these natural fibres in Australia.
-But, if you want your child to remain comfortable, fall asleep quickly, to stay asleep longer and to sleep safely, Merino wool makes sense.
+But, if you want your child to remain comfortable, fall asleep quickly, to stay asleep longer and to sleep safely, dressing them in Merino pyjamas and layers makes complete sense.